One Supplement to Boost Your Brain Power and Reduce Wrinkles

 How can one supplement both boost your brain power and reduce wrinkles?
 It’s all about cell membranes and keeping them robust as we age.
 WATCH

-REMEMBER RAY KUZWEIL, our erstwhile brainiac, life extensionist and futurist, that Time Magazine named “the restless genius”?
+HOW WOULD you like to be able to boost your brain power like RAY KUZWEIL does?
+Remember him, our erstwhile brainiac, life extension enthusiast and futurist, that Time Magazine named “the restless genius”?

-Well, he loves Phospatidylcholine, and you should too.
+Well, he loves Phosphatidylcholine, and you should too.

 Just because you can’t pronounce it, doesn’t meant that Phosphatidylcholine isn’t worthy of your consideration, especially since you have less of it each year, as it’s levels naturally decline as we age.